Archive for Horror fiction

 My only complaint was an odd situation involving a lift home from a nightclub during which a woman ended up wandering the deserted streets alone.
 It didn’t quite add up, and felt like she had been shoehorned into jeopardy for the purposes of a scare.
 But it’s my only complaint, and that scene is still pretty terrifying once it gathers momentum.

 Give it a shot.
-Roots delivers half an hour or so of monstrous fun and is certainly worth $1 (about 60p).
-It’s available in several e-formats right here at Smashwords.
+Roots delivers half an hour or so of monstrous fun and is certainly worth the price.

 Daniel I Russell